News Home

 April 28, 2024

 The word "intelligence" should not be associated with machines or silicon.
-There are obviously motives in defying that fact; but it also takes a degree of ignorance to assume anyone would miss the obvious.
+There are motives in defying that fact; but it also takes ignorance to assume anyone would miss the obvious.

-The truth become inescapable when looking into the methodologies.
-In place of awareness, a computer program uses an algorithm.
-That means a procedure follows a pattern defined by the limitations of a programmer who learned how to connect processes.
+Methodology shows the truth.
+Algorithms are not a methodology that replaces truth and awareness.
+Using algorithms means a procedure follows a pattern defined by the limitations of a programmer who learned how to connect processes.

-Yet the result is supposed to be similar to, if not superior to, human intelligence.
-Technical gimmickry is used to impress persons who have nothing better to do than entertain themselves with the worthless absurdities.
+Yet the "generative" AI is supposed to be similar to, if not superior to, human intelligence.
+Showpiece gimmickry is used to impress persons who have nothing better to do than entertain themselves with the worthless absurdities.
 Impressing with machines is nothing resembling intelligence.
 A steam engine does impressive things that humans cannot do.
-When computers do impressive things, it is normally called "automation."
-So why call it intelligence now days?

-Where the folly gets more relevant is in claiming such processes are superior to human driving.
+Where the folly gets more relevant is in claiming computer processes are superior to humans in driving.
 One of the most basic frauds is the pretense that measurable events can be superior to human awareness.
-The ability to measure events is disgustingly inadequate for driving for many reasons.
+The ability to measure events is disgustingly inadequate for replacing humans in driving.

 Consider optical cameras.
-To get resolution on objects with a camera requires "close up" lensing.
+To get suitable resolution on objects with a camera would require "close up" lensing.
 But close up lensing has a narrow field of view.
 That means a lot of cameras would be needed to detect what is happening outside the field of view of each one.
 How many?
-To be aware of what humans see would require dozens or hundreds of cameras.
+To encompass what humans see would require dozens or hundreds of cameras.

 Then to have a computer evaluate the images while in motion would require about twenty to fifty frames per second, because a lot can change in a few milliseconds with a moving auto.
-That means, each frame needs to be evaluated in relationship to everything concerned with driving in milliseconds and compared to algorithms which determine what factors are relevant in the changing images.
+That means, each frame needs to be evaluated in relationship to everything concerned with driving in milliseconds while comparing algorithms which determine what factors are relevant in the changing images.

 Besides the unimaginable amount of data storage and speed required, there are impossibilities to the process.
 One is the inability to evaluate changing images to determine the meaning of differences in images.
 When a spot such as a light is in a different location, as motion occurs, is the different location in the image due to a different spot or the same one moving?
 Humans can determine what the same images are while in motion, but computers cannot, because motion is not continuous with computers, as it is for humans.
 Motion is broken up into discrete frames with computers.